Comparison of Minolta Data Savers

 Installation

-Installation is done as with any other lens as DS-100 attaches to the lens amount and communicates with a7 via lens pins.
+Installation is done as with any other lens as DS-100 attaches to the lens amount and communicates with a7 via 8-pin lens connector.
+You need to turn on the camera for DS-100 to power on.

 Usage